 - Optional semicolons – clean, Python-like syntax, unlike Java/C.

-). - String interpolation –
+- String interpolation – ${var}inside"$string", like JavaScript/PHP.

-, like JavaScript/PHP. - Multi-line strings – triple quotes (
+- Multi-line strings – triple quotes ('''or""") for raw blocks.

-) – null safety in a single operator. - Elvis operator (
+- Safe navigation operator (?.) – null safety in a single operator.

-) – apply method/property to all items in a collection. - Closures – powerful, inline anonymous blocks with lexical scoping.
+- Closures – powerful, inline anonymous blocks with lexical scoping.

-- Default imports – common packages (
+- Default imports – common packages (java.util.*,groovy.lang.*) auto-imported.

-) auto-imported. - Type optionality – static typing when needed, dynamic otherwise.
+- Type optionality – static typing when needed, dynamic otherwise.

 11–20: Collections and Data Handling